Advent of Code in Zig

 There are a couple more variants: one is std.mem.tokenizeAny

-which will accept as the last argument not a single byte as needle (notice that in our previous invocation of tokenizeScalar
+which will accept as the last argument not a single byte (notice that in our previous invocation of tokenizeScalar

 we passed a char literal as the last argument), but a string instead.